EnzoLuidge/Cloud_app/README.md

 Update the CloudFormation Template:

-Ensure the template.yaml file has the correct AMI ID for your region and the name of your SSH key pair:
+Ensure the template.yaml file located in the YAML directory has the correct AMI ID for your region and the name of your SSH key pair:

+Resources:

   MyEC2Instance:

+    Type: AWS::EC2::Instance

     Properties:

       ImageId: ami-04716897be83e3f04 # Update this to a valid AMI ID in your region

       KeyName: YourKeyPairName # Update this to your key pair name

+Install Python dependencies:

+pip install -r requirements.txt

 ## Deploying the CloudFormation Stack

+Navigate to the YAML directory:

+cd YAML

 Create the CloudFormation stack: